An analytic approach to the stress energy tensor in quantum field theory: Properties of theories with stress energy tensors

 \subsection{The local time-slice property}

-Here we demonstrate that together with covariance and causality and locality in fact imply the local time-slice property in the following sense.
-Recall that the future/past Cauchy developments $D^\pm(C)$ of an achronal set $C \subset M$ are defined as the space of points $p \in M$ such that every past/future inextendible causal curve emanating from $p$ intersect $S$.
+Here we demonstrate that covariance, causality, and locality in fact imply a local time-slice property.
+Recall that the future/past Cauchy developments $D^\pm(C)$ of an achronal set $C \subset M$ are defined as the set of points $p \in M$ such that every past/future inextendible causal curve emanating from $p$ intersects $C$.
 The Cauchy development $D(C) = D^+(C) \cup D^-(C)$ is also called the domain of dependence.
 If $C$ is a spacelike hypersurface then $D(C)$ is open in $M$ and globally hyperbolic with Cauchy surface $C$.
 We refer to \cite{MR0424186} and \cite{ON} for the definitions and basic theory.